 - Displays, Colors, and Applications introduce some special topics on optics.

 - Master thesis is your own large project.

 Double degree program

-Students in the Master's degree programme in Photonics at UEF may apply to a Double Master's Degree Program in «Advanced Materials and Technologies of Photonics» for the second study year.
-This double degree programme is organized together with UEF and ITMO University in St. Petersburg, Russia.
+Students in the Master's degree program in Photonics at UEF may apply to a Double Master's Degree Program in «Advanced Materials and Technologies of Photonics» for the second study year.
+This double degree program is organized together with UEF and ITMO University in St. Petersburg, Russia.
 After completing all the requirements for graduation at each institution, the student will be granted official Master's Degree Diplomas/Certificates by both universities.
-For more information, please contact programme coordinator Noora Heikkilä (email: noora.heikkila(at)uef.fi).
+For more information, please contact program coordinator Noora Heikkilä (email: noora.heikkila(at)uef.fi).